-A nuisance is any human activity or physical condition that is harmful to the health of another person, is indecent or offensive to the senses, or interferes with another person’s reasonable use and enjoyment of his or her property.
+The legal definition of “nuisance” is an activity or physical condition that is indecent or offensive to the senses, or interferes with another person’s reasonable use and enjoyment of life or property.

-A nuisance can either be “public” or “private”.
-Generally speaking, a public nuisance affects the rights of an entire community or a large number of people, whereas a private nuisance affects an individual or the property rights of a small number of people.
+A nuisance can either be “public” or “private.”
+In general, a public nuisance negatively affects an entire community or a large number of people, while a private nuisance affects an individual or a relatively small number of people.

 Private nuisances unreasonably or unlawfully interfere with others’ use and enjoyment of life or property.
 To determine if the activity is unreasonable, a court will weigh the gravity of the harm against the social benefit of the interference.